hcoona/programming-challenges/ReadMe.md

 Straight forward.

 Several design pattern could be used here to increase the readability of codes.
-I really agree that **The Design Patterns are bed smells**, the code should be much simpler than what it currently is if I could use C# instead.
+I really agree that **The Design Patterns are bad smells**, the code should be much simpler than what it currently is if I could use C# instead.